Shopping Cart

 Ayurveda views bloating (Adhmana) as a sign of digestive imbalance rather than a standalone disease.
 Chronic gas and swelling usually reflect an aggravated Vata dosha in the GI tract.
 In practical terms, this means the body’s “digestive fire” is irregular.
 A typical Ayurvedic plan might include:

-• Herbal Remedies: Herbs like Triphala, ginger, fennel, cumin, ajwain and Trikatu (black pepper, long pepper, ginger) are used to ignite Agni and reduce gas.
+• Herbal Remedies: Ayurveda medicines for bloating like Triphala, ginger, fennel, cumin, ajwain and Trikatu (black pepper, long pepper, ginger) are used to ignite Agni and reduce gas.

 • Detoxification Therapies: Panchakarma procedures (e.g. Basti medicated enemas, Udwartana herbal paste massage, steam treatments) help clear excess Vata and Ama from the digestive tract.